EightShapes/esds-library/components/README.md

 ```bash
 npx plop
 ```
-This will prompt you for the new component's name. 'esds' will be prepended automatically, so just provide the name of the component itself, for example: "button" or "data table."
+This will prompt for the new component's name. 'esds' will be prepended automatically, so just provide the name of the component itself, for example: "button" or "data table."

 2. After the scaffold is generated run:
 ```bash